 As for the refugees and immigrants themselves?
 They’re a plot device to solve the corner Nimby has written itself into—a Deus Ex Immigraniada.

 Nameless and without identity, they remain an amorphous blob of them to us in Nikki’s fantasy.
 Even the previously mentioned attempted firebombing of their refugee center refuses to give them a moment to shine; instead, Nikki films them from a dutch angle to foreshadow a violent response in the future.

 I don’t think that Nikki, or anyone involved in the film, is intentionally malicious.
-But NIMBY is the product of being out of touch, unable, or unwilling, to make an effort and stand for something.
+But Nimby is the product of the inability or unwillingness to stand for something.
 It skirts around tender issues without committing to a single one, casting a net so wide anything of value swims right through it.
 Singular moments impress, and there’s an understanding of the inherent politics involved, even superficially (one of the Nazis bears a striking resemblance to Laura Huhtasaari).

 But by being timid, Nimby robs itself of agency, and by focusing on the white experience, it misses the forest for the trees.
 It becomes, to paraphrase a voice of reason, nothing more than lights and shapes on the screen, signifying nothing.